KSP-KOS/KOS/doc/source/language/variables.rst

   - ON <any expression> { <statements> }.

-Can use local variables in their trigger expressions in thier headers or in the statements of their bodies.
+Can use local variables in their trigger expressions in their headers or in the statements of their bodies.
 The local scope they were declared inside of stays present as part of their "closure".